macchioni/nextjs-blog/posts/you-are-invited.md

 #### The pan I haven't bought.
 Yet.
 The pan, that's my problem.
-I don't own a multy layered stainless steel pan (basically a sandwich made of stainless steel, aluminum, and steel again).
+I do not own a multi-layered stainless steel pan (basically a sandwich made of stainless steel, aluminum, and steel again).

 One reason: I'm afraid it's hard to maintain clean and polished.
 Reason number two: I wanted to go for an All-Clad when in the States, and that option is now on pause.
-That's why here comes the frenchie De Buyer Affinity 32 cm, or the italian Pentole Agnelli version, or the Mauviel M'cook 28 cm, that is my personal favorite now.
+That's why here comes the frenchie [De Buyer Affinity 32 cm](https://www.debuyer-brandshop.com/de-Buyer-Stainless-Steel-Frypan-32-cm-AFFINITY), or the italian [Pentole Agnelli](https://www.pentoleagnelli.it/index.php/linee/acciaio-inox-18-10/linea-acciaio-inox-18-10) version, or the [Mauviel M'cook 28 cm](https://www.amazon.com/Mauviel-5242-28-Non-Stick-Non-Stick-Stainless/dp/B00J58O5EK), that is my personal favorite now.

 ![Mauviel](https://images-na.ssl-images-amazon.com/images/I/71mxmMU6ohL._AC_SX679_.jpg)

 <br />

 #### What is Next.js?
-It's a React framework, basically a way to build fast websites and webapps.
+It's a React framework, basically a way to build fast websites and web apps.
 I played a bit and built this site with [NEXT.JS](https://nextjs.org/).
 Do you need to learn it?
 No, of course.